 Size range and variety of structure

-Crocodiles are the most significant and widespread of today’s reptiles; as a result, they are also the largest.
-The most notable specimens, the African crocodile (Crocodylus niloticus) of Africa and the estuary (or saltwater) crocodile (C. porosus) of Australia can grow to be up to six metres (20 feet) long and weigh more than one thousand kilogrammes (about 2,200 pounds).
+Crocodiles are the most important and common animals alive today.
+Because of this, they are also the biggest.
+The most famous ones are the African crocodile (Crocodylus niloticus) from Africa and the estuary (or saltwater) crocodile (C. porosus) from Australia.
+Both can grow up to six metres (20 feet) long and weigh more than one thousand kilogrammes. (about 2,200 pounds).

-There is a possibility that the length of certain fossilised forms, such as Deinosuchus and Sarcosuchus, ranged between 10 and 12 metres (33 and 40 ft).
-The smooth-fronted caiman (Paleosuchus) and therefore the dwarf crocodile (Osteolaemus tetraspis) are the smallest species.
-Adults of these two species grow to be about 1.7 metres (about 6 feet).
+There is a chance that fossilised creatures like Deinosuchus and Sarcosuchus were between 10 and 12 metres long.
+(33 and 40 ft).
+The smooth-fronted caiman (Paleosuchus) and the dwarf crocodile (Osteolaemus tetraspis) are the smallest species.
+Adults of these two species grow to be about 1.7 metres long. (about 6 feet).

 Distribution and abundance (Facts About Crocodiles).

-Crocodiles can be found in both the Northern and Southern hemispheres, however, they are most common in the lowland, wet tropical regions of both hemispheres.
-Crocodylidae, also known as “true crocodiles,” can be found in most of Africa south of the Sahara, Madagascar, India, Sri Lanka, Southeast Asia, the Malay Archipelago, northern Australia, Mexico and Central America, the West Indies, and northern South America.
+Crocodiles live in both the Northern and Southern hemispheres, but they are most common in the marshy, wet, tropical areas of both.
+Crocodylidae, which are also called “true crocodiles,” live in most of Africa south of the Sahara, Madagascar, India, Sri Lanka, Southeast Asia, the Malay Archipelago, northern Australia, Mexico and Central America, the West Indies, and northern South America.

 |What all wild Animals Spices are there in Sundarban.|